 You know how Kolkata is known as the city of art and culture, but do you know much about the different, brilliant art forms the city has given birth to?
 Like the celebrated Kalighat paintings?
+There are several places you can see them - in art at galleries and metro stations alike.
+And you can also pick up some prints.

 Pick Up Scrolls Of This 19th Century Art Form To Give A Touch Of Bengal To Your Casa